-If the student of concern has been missing for 24 hours and is under the age of 18, their permanent legal guardian will be contacted immediately by the Vice President of Student Services or Student Services designee.
+If the student of concern has been missing for 24 hours and is under the age of 18, the permanent legal guardian will be contacted immediately by the Dean of Retention & Completion or Student Services designee.
 After the permanent legal guardian has been contacted, the College will cooperate with both the guardian and the local authorities to pursue the appropriate course of action.